ROCm-DS/hipDF/docs/reference/hipdf/string_handling.rst

 strings and apply several methods to it.
 These can be accessed like ``Series.str.<function/property>``.

-.. currentmodule:: cudf
+.. currentmodule:: hipdf
 .. autosummary::
    :toctree: api/

    Series.str

-.. currentmodule:: cudf.core.column.string.StringMethods
+.. currentmodule:: hipdf.core.column.string.StringMethods
 .. autosummary::
    :toctree: api/